zancas/OTF-Magic-Folder-proposal/narrative.rst

 In May of 2011, Dropbox was revealed to have lied when it claimed that its users' files were inaccessible to Dropbox employees ¹.

-And one month later, the potential impact was demonstrated when Dropbox accidentally turned off user verification, allowing anyone on the Internet to read or edit the files of any Dropbox user for 4 hours ².
+One month later, the potential impact was demonstrated when Dropbox accidentally turned off user verification, allowing anyone on the Internet to read or edit the files of any Dropbox user for 4 hours ².